Skip to main content

 LiveRamp Clean Room implements security and privacy by design and leverages an array of techniques for privacy preservation, empowering clean room data owners and their partners to build a secure, privacy-compliant solution for data collaboration.

 It is critical to protect consumer privacy and the rights of data owners at every stage of data collaboration.
-This topic addresses privacy-preserving techniques applied to clean room output results.
-Results data consist of the approved, privacy-safe output of collaboration that conforms to the mutual requirements of data owners.
+This topic addresses privacy-preserving techniques available for use in LiveRamp clean rooms.
+Results data consist of the approved, privacy-preserving output of collaboration that conforms to the mutual requirements of data owners.

 LiveRamp Clean Room uses privacy-preserving techniques that are configurable depending on the type of analysis and sensitivity of the dataset.
-These approaches include k-min anonymity enforcement and noise injection.
+These approaches include k-minimization on output, k-minimization on input as a Dataset Analysis Rule, the application of random noise, and custom differential privacy settings (limited availability).

-LiveRamp Clean Room applies a customer-specified k-min threshold (referred to as a "Crowd Size" data control parameter) to every user metric that is reported in all queries executed within clean rooms.
+LiveRamp Clean Room can apply a customer-specified k-min threshold (referred to as a "Crowd Size" data control parameter) to every user metric that is reported in all queries executed within clean rooms.
+This threshold is set when creating the clean room.

 mceclip0.png

 For example, consider the following query.
-If the crowd size (COUNT) were 100, then the last row in the result set will not be displayed to the user because it does not meet the minimum threshold.
+If the crowd size (COUNT) were 100, then the last row in the result set will not be displayed to the user because it does not meet the minimum threshold on output.
+This is enforced if the query author has applied the k-min checkbox to the measure, so it is important to ensure the k-min enforcement is applied correctly prior to opting datasets in to a given question if relying on the k-min threshold for output privacy protections.

 SELECT usm.audience_segment, COUNT(*) AS impressions